 The authorized share capital of the Company consists of (i) an unlimited number of subordinate voting shares, without par value, which are listed under the symbol ALYA on the TSX, (ii) an unlimited number of multiple voting shares, without par value, which are held by a limited number of holders, except that no further multiple voting shares can be issued, except pursuant to the exercise of options to purchase multiple voting shares that were issued and outstanding as at November 1, 2018, and (iii) an unlimited number of preferred shares, without par value, issuable in series.
-As at March 31, 2024, 88,141,000 subordinate voting shares and 7,274,248 multiple voting shares were issued and outstanding.
+On January 1, 2025, in connection with an internal reorganization, the Company amended its articles to create two series of preferred shares. each consisting of an unlimited number of shares: the Series A preferred shares and the Series B preferred shares.
+As at March 31, 2025, 92,030,852 subordinate voting shares, 7,274,248 multiple voting shares and no preferred shares were issued and outstanding.